keresztenymarcell/workbook/docs/module_advanced_enterprise_general.md

  #### What is the purpose of the Iterator Pattern?
  In object-oriented programming, the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
 The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.
 #### What do you know about the SOLID principles?
+1. Single Responsibility
+    - Every class, function, module should be responsible for one thing only.
+    - Smaller precices classes, methods
+    - Service classes
+2. Open/Closed Principle
+    - Open for extension / closed for modification
+    - Extends functionality
+3. Liskov Substituion
+    - You should be able to change the type of parent type to the subtype without breaking the code

+4. Interface Segregation Principle
+    - Clients should not be forced to implement interfaces they dont use.
+    - Instead of one fat interface, many smaller interfaces are preferred.

+5. Dependency Inversion Principle
+    -

 #### How would you separate data storage code and business logic code (which uses stored data) in an application?

 ## Computer science

 ### Data Structures
 #### What is the difference between Stack and Queue data structure?

 #### What is a graph?
 What are simple graphs?
 What are directed graphs?
 What are weighted graphs?
 #### What are trees?
 What are binary trees?
 What are binary search trees?

 #### How can you store graphs in programs?
 What are the advantages/disadvantages per each?
 #### What are graph traversal algorithms?
 What is BFS, how does it work?
 What is DFS, how does it work?
 #### How does dictionary work?